AckerlyXu/heima/articles/virtual-machines/windows/create-vm-generalized.md

 If you want to create a VM from a specialized VHD in a storage account, see [Create a VM from a specialized VHD](create-vm-specialized.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).

+For information about using Managed Disks instead of disks in a storage account, see [Created a managed VM image](capture-image-resource.md) and [Create a VM from a managed image](create-vm-generalized-managed.md).

 ## Prerequisites
 If you are going to use a VHD uploaded from an on-premises VM, like one created using Hyper-V, you should make sure you followed the directions in [Prepare a Windows VHD to upload to Azure](prepare-for-upload-vhd-image.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).